vi-yang-NU/Garden-helper-WH25/README.md

             - https://www.kaggle.com/datasets/ziya07/plant-health-data
             - https://www.kaggle.com/datasets/gorororororo23/plant-growth-data-classification

-    - Part C: Gemeni prompt generation
+    - Part C: Gemeni prompt generation (stretch goal (?))
-        Input: Given the context of a plant, what tools the user has
+        Input: Given the context of a plant (and image of plant), what tools the user has
         Output: Generate reccomendations for the plant.

+        User can upload picture of plant to diagnose the problem.

 Part 2.
-Architecture
+Cloud Architecture
 - We save user's email and pass and once verified we can pass token for each call (stretch goal)
 - User's questionare gets sent to S3 bucket

-# User Journey:
+- User's opt in or out
+- which plants the user selects

+- User will be sent an email every week on instructions on how to take care of plants
+    - They will be notified on
+        - when they need to repot
+        - when they need to change the soil
+        - how often to irrigate it
+        - how much more artificial light in this upcoming week
+        - any changes to temperature?

+### SPRINTS ###

 # Sprint #1  1:00 PM - 6:00 PM